 Of course, each family has its own unique needs.
 You know your family best, and are ultimately responsible for discerning the safety and appropriateness this attraction.
 Please read our full disclaimer here.

 Kid Friendly Smokies: Townsend Y Swimming Hole

 If you don’t already own them, you can buy your own tubes for around the same price as the tubing companies charge.
-But, if you are going to tube on your own, you need 2 cars so that you can leave one at the exit location.
-Or, I guess you could just stay close enough to the Y that walking back is doable.
-But, I do worry that it may be hard to judge an appropriate distance from in the water.
+But if you are going to tube on your own, you need 2 cars to leave one at the exit location.
+Whether tubing or not, you truly won’t regret planning a visit to the Townsend Y this summer.